 People think that Google is some mysterious organisation with a mythical algorithm that searches the web and gives you the answers you need.
 The reality is Google’s algorithm isn’t that difficult to decode.
 At least the intentions of it aren’t.
-I will be going into detail in a future post how Google ranks websites, for now I am going to focus on one aspect, page speed.
+I will be going into detail in a future post about how Google ranks websites, but for now, I am going to focus on one aspect, page speed.

 Google’s sole objective is to find the website that best answers your query.
 Google tracks which results you click on, how long you spent on the site and whether you find the site so interesting that you stick around.
 The results are the output of Google’s product and therefore bad results make Google look bad.

 So if your site takes a long time to load, visitors will get bored of waiting and try another link.
 As a result your website moves down the rankings as Google doesn’t want to show slow pages to it’s users.

 You could write the best content in the world but if your page takes 10 seconds to load, no one is going to read it.

 If you already have a WordPress blog, read on and I will show you how to speed up WordPress and make Google and your visitors happy.

 Now before we embark on our optimisation quest we need to do one thing first, take a measurement.
 As with all performance optimisations, you can’t know if what you are doing is working, if you aren’t measuring it.